Doku98/Model-Food/index.md

 ---

-## Step 8: Fairness Analysis
+## Fairness Analysis

-Fairness analysis was conducted to determine if the final model performs equitably across different groups.
-In this case, recipes were divided based on calorie content, using the median value (301.1 calories) as a threshold:
+To assess whether our model exhibits fairness across different rating groups, we conducted a permutation test comparing the residual errors of our final model across various rating bins.

+### Choice of Groups and Evaluation Metric
-- **Low-Calorie Group**: Recipes with ≤ 301.1 calories.
+- **Group X**: Recipes with lower ratings (e.g., 0-1, 1-2, 2-3)
-- **High-Calorie Group**: Recipes with > 301.1 calories.
+- **Group Y**: Recipes with higher ratings (e.g., 3-4, 4-5)

-**Evaluation Metric**: Precision was used because mislabeling (false positives) can mislead users about recipe quality.

-**Hypotheses**:
-- **Null Hypothesis**: The model's precision for low-calorie and high-calorie recipes is roughly the same (differences are due to random chance).
+- **Evaluation Metric**: Total Variation Distance (TVD) of residuals

+### Hypotheses
+- **Null Hypothesis**: The distribution of residuals is independent of the rating bin, meaning the model performs equally well across all rating groups.
-- **Alternative Hypothesis**: The model's precision for low-calorie recipes is lower than for high-calorie recipes.
+- **Alternative Hypothesis**: The residuals differ significantly across rating bins, suggesting that the model is biased toward predicting better for some rating groups.

-A permutation test was performed by shuffling the `is_high_calories` labels 1,000 times and calculating the difference in precision between the two groups.
-The observed difference was -0.023 with a p-value of 0.0, leading to rejection of the null hypothesis.
-This indicates that the model's precision for low-calorie recipes is significantly lower, suggesting a fairness concern.

-*Embed fairness analysis permutation test visualization here.*
+### Test Statistic and Significance Level
+- **Test Statistic**: The observed TVD of residuals across rating bins.
+- **Significance Level**: 0.05

+### Results
+- **Observed TVD**: 1.7112
+- **P-value**: 0.0

+Since the p-value is extremely low (close to 0), we reject the null hypothesis.
+This indicates that our model does not perform equally well across all rating groups, suggesting a fairness issue.
+The model tends to make larger errors in predicting lower-rated recipes compared to higher-rated ones.

+### Visualization
+The following histogram displays the empirical distribution of the test statistic under the null hypothesis, with the observed TVD marked in red.

+<iframe src="assets/fairness_permutation_test.html" width="800" height="400" frameborder="0"></iframe>